tgnemecek/core-website/src/collections/events/2021-04-06-a-new-normal-for-productivity-in-2021.md

 ---
 collection: events
 id: Ulix44j10tr5rFYvfuG3VgiOcDHK4bzyAIXlVmPKmLu+7SuxaLySb21x3Qqeo6uP
-title: A New Normal for Productivity in 2021
+title: A New Normal for Greater Productivity in 2021
 subtitle: "Learn the CORE ZONE -- a more effective, balanced and healthy way to be productive "
 description: >-